fahadgudu/Communicator/README.md

 Note the presence status of your contacts.
 Select a contact and initiate a one-to-one call.
-SightCall's signaling platform notifies your contact and Communicator displays up an alert asking them to answer the call.
+SightCall's signaling platform notifies your contact and Communicator displays an alert asking them to answer the call.

 <img src="images/CommunicatorNarrowCall.png" width="200px" />